computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/proposal-template.md

 # Anticipated Problems

 * C# is a new language for Jessica, although she does know java.
 To address this issue she will look at a C# for java programmers tutorial.
-* Additionally, everyone will complete a basic EmGu project to establish familiarity, to be completed by the 2nd meeting.
+* The group's overall experience with OpenCV is medium-low.
+Example projects will be utilized for practice and to be used as a template.
+* George and Jessica are unfamiliar with the light controller technology being used.
+This section of the project will be managed mostly by Scott.